-Garden vacuums or blower vacs as they are sometimes referred to, take this one step further and suck up the leaves from the grass and gather them in their collection bag.
+Garden vacuums or blower vacs as they are sometimes referred to,are one of the fastest ways to pick up leaves as they take this one step further and suck up the leaves from the grass and gather them in their collection bag.
 This allows the user to then empty the bag in the compost or garden waste bin.
 The best garden vacuums will not only collect the leaves, but shred them at the same time, reducing the number of times you need to empty your garden vacuum, and reducing the space required in your bin.
 It also makes the leaves the ideal size and ready to use in your compost bin.

 Another alternative is an electric lawn rake.
 Unlike a garden vacuum you use these much like a lawnmower and push it across your lawn.
 They tend to have adjustable raking heights allowing you to collect leaves of different sizes.
 The leaves are collected in a collection box which is detachable allowing the user to easily dispose of the leaves.